vangpreston/expo_marker_apple/README.md

-# Welcome to my expo_marker_apple Repo for Arian 5
+# Welcome to my expo_marker_apple Repo for Ariana 5